the pull

 Watching.

-But whenever I turned around — emptiness.
-Thick, pulsing, intentional.
+But whenever I turned around — nothing.

 Mom’s voice sliced through the room.

-The room creaked — floorboard maybe.
-No, something heavier.
+The room creaked.
+Floorboard, maybe — or something heavier.
 Breathing?
-The silence was thick.

 She looked at me, shaken.